Percy Montgomery: Career

 Montgomery earned his first Springbok cap against the British & Irish Lions in July 1997 as an outside centre.
 He played at the 1999 Rugby World Cup finals and had amassed 50 caps by the end of 2001.
 However, his Springbok career stalled after his move to Wales, since at that time players were only eligible for Springboks selection if they were playing domestically.
 After a change in policy, he was recalled by new coach Jake White in 2004.
 He was the leading points scorer in the Tri Nations in 2004 and 2005, and currently holds the record for the most points scored in a career by a Springbok rugby player.
 On 17 June 2006 against Scotland, he became the first Springbok player to reach 600 points in his Test career, and on 9 June 2007 he passed the 700-point mark against Manu Samoa.

-On 14 September 2007, Montgomery reached two major milestones in the springboks' second 2007 Rugby World Cup pool match against England.
+On 14 September 2007, Montgomery reached two major milestones in the Springboks' second 2007 World Cup pool match against England.
 He became the first Springbok to score 800 Test points and, more significantly, he equalled Joost van der Westhuizen as the most-capped Springbok with his 89th appearance.
 He took sole possession of the Springboks caps record on 22 September against Tonga.
 He was the leading point scorer in the 2007 Rugby World Cup, playing a key role in the Boks' successful march to the Webb Ellis Cup.

 Montgomery's 893 Test points give him well over twice as many points as the player in second place on the all-time Springboks points list, Naas Botha, who played in only 28 Tests compared to Montgomery's 102, since most of his prime years were in South Africa's era of isolation from world rugby.

 On 13 May 2003 while playing for Newport, Montgomery was sent off for pushing a touch judge to the ground, and was later heavily fined and given a two-year ban, with 18 months suspended, for the offence of "assaulting a match official".
 He consequently missed the 2003 Rugby World Cup and returned to play in Wales in early December 2003.

 He left Wales to join the Sharks for the 2006 Super 14 season where he played fullback.